 User and content management:

 Downloading an app is a process that every user has completed many times before.
 Users initially need to log in to the app (look here for more details on user onboarding), but they shouldn't be required to login with every use.

 Staffbase provides a built-in system for user management as well as content management.
 This helps companies to separate internal content intended to reach everybody (mobile) and highly confidential content (only accessible inside the firewall), while also ensuring usability.

-Engagement and usability: On an app, users are more engaged.
-An app’s central feature and advantage is that it’s easily accessible wherever we take our smartphones, while the use of a browser is more arduous on a mobile phone.
+On an app, users are more engaged.
+An app's central feature and advantage is that it's easily accessible wherever we take our smartphones, while the use of a browser is more arduous on a mobile phone.
 In addition, app usage is sharply on the rise.
-More than 1.2 billion people use mobile apps and 90% of our time on mobile devices is spent on apps.
+More than 1.2 billion people use mobile apps and spend 90% of their time on apps.

 This is especially interesting for certain audiences like management or sales and service employees who use a company smartphone yet need to access more confidential information.
 Apps that work with MDM meet high security standards for confidential information, and they make accessing it more convenient.

-Branding: Intranets are often about branding.
-Having your own name and carefully conducted design on a website is great, but the limited space of mobile websites means there’s very little chance of anyone actually seeing it.
+Intranets are often about branding.
+Having your website reflect your corporate brand is great.
+Unfortunately, the limited space of mobile websites means there's very little chance of anyone actually seeing it.
 In comparison, a native app lets you use your own branding.
 Users will see your logo, company name, app store description, and custom push notification label, all the while maintaining the advantages of your intranet and making it available on all of your communication devices.

 2. Copying Your Desktop Intranet